What is a Strong Password?

 - Names (this includes movies, TV shows, and sports teams)

 - Obscuring Simple Words (P@$w0rd! is not a strong password)

 - Strong Passwords are Long – a minimum of 16 characters, preferably 20 or more (8 character passwords can be cracked in under a minute)

-- Strong Password aren’t Obviously Personal – numbers, letters, and words you post on social media aren’t secure
+- Strong Password aren’t Obviously Personal – numbers, letters, and words you often post on social media aren’t secure

-Okay, so how do we do that in two easy steps
+Okay, so how do we do that in two easy steps:

-- Get a Password Manager – these programs will store your passwords securely and most will monitor breaches to alert you when there’s a problem
+- Get a Password Manager – these programs will store your passwords securely, and most will monitor breaches to alert you when there’s a problem

 I’ve always had a love of working with technology, being fortunate enough to have grown up with a grandfather who taught me how to fix things for myself and not be afraid to jump in and get my hands dirty.
-Over the last three decades I’ve worked as a technician, trainer, technical writer, and manager with small businesses, enterprise level organizations, and government, picking up a lot of skills on my journey.
+Over the last three decades, I’ve worked as a technician, trainer, technical writer, and manager in small businesses, enterprise organizations, and government.
 In addition, I’m an author, having published multiple works available online and in print.
 You can find my creative work at https://WritingDistracted.com